medoidai/skrobot/README.md

 ### Next Priorities?

+* Write documentation (e.g., Read the Docs) for the library components!

 * Add support in the library for multiclass and regression problems

-* Write documentation (e.g., Read the Docs) for the library components

 * Support Python 3.8